Methylallyltryptamine: Pharmacodynamics

 MALT is a serotonin receptor modulator and has been found to interact with the serotonin 5-HT_{1A}, 5-HT_{2A}, and 5-HT_{2C} receptors.

 Chemistry

 Analogues

 Analogues of MALT include 4-HO-MALT, 4-AcO-MALT, 5-MeO-MALT, diallyltryptamine (DALT), methylpropyltryptamine (MPT), and methylisopropyltryptamine (MiPT), among others.

 History

 MALT was first described in the scientific literature by Niels Jensen of the University of Göttingen by 2004.
 The drug was subsequently first encountered as a novel designer drug by 2018.

 Society and culture

 Legal status

 A ziplock bag containing 100mg of MALT crystals, labeled "Not for human consumption".

 MALT is not explicitly scheduled in any countries; however, it could be considered a psychoactive substance under the United Kingdom Psychoactive Substances Act, which requires the prosecutor to prove that the substance is psychoactive in order for a person to be charged with an offense.
 It could also be considered a structural analogue of a scheduled substance under the United States Federal Analogue Act due to its similarity to scheduled tryptamines.
+It is not a controlled substance in Canada as of 2025.